NOOBCODERS15/chat-bot/README.md

 # instructions
 go to website: https://theaiplayground.com
-# support by hitting star
+# SUPPORT ME BY HITTING THE  STAR ♣